Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Experiments

 In addition to the quantitative results presented so far, we illustrate a series of qualitative results on the ARIM-v2 test data set in Figure~\ref{arim-v2_data_fig}, comparing our approach against the zeroing method.
 Due to the fact that data samples are synthetically generated, we are able to compare the algorithms with the ground-truth signal without interference, allowing us to determine which method provides the desired result after interference mitigation.
 The plots depicted in Figure~\ref{arim-v2_data_fig} are vertically corespondent, meaning that, in the top plot on a column, the interference is mitigated by zeroing, while in the bottom plot, the same interference is mitigated by our FCN model.
 We handpicked three examples with multiple sources of interference, a type of incident that may occur in a real-life automotive scenario.
 We observe that, in this particular case, when there are multiple sources of interference, the zeroing approach fails to mitigate the interference and the targets can be barley observed because of the raised noise floor.
 Our model successfully mitigates the interference, providing an output very similar to the label.
 Although our model shows similar performance to baseline approaches when signals are affected by an interference with narrow length, in a difficult scenario, with multiple sources of interference or with wide-length interference, our approach clearly outperforms approaches such as zeroing, as it results from the plots presented in Figure~\ref{arim_data_fig} and Figure~\ref{arim-v2_data_fig}.

 In order to provide a more detailed picture of our quantitative results, in Figure~\ref{statistics_fig}, we illustrate how our approach compares to zeroing in terms of three performance metrics (AUC, amplitude RMSE and phase RMSE) considering one, two and three sources of interference, from top to bottom, respectively.
 We observe that the differences between our FCN models and zeroing grows along with the number of interference sources, in favor of our approach, considering all performance measures.
 We notice an important difference when we consider the RMSE on the phase of targets.
 The zeroing algorithm exhibits poor performance because, when there are multiple sources of interference, a substantial part of the signal is covered by interference.
 Therefore, we observe a substantial difference between our FCN models and zeroing.
+In Figure~{\ref{statistics_fig}}, we also illustrate the results of the deep FCN from our preliminary work~\mbox{\cite{Ristea-VTC-2020}}, excluding it from the graphs depicting the phase RMSE, since the deep FCN is not capable of recovering the phase.
+As the number of interference sources grows, we observe an increasing gap between our FCN+pruning and the deep FCN.
+Certainly, the gap is in favor of our method.
+We thus conclude that our current neural model is superior.

+In Figure~\ref{fig_correction}, we added some visual results to observe the network's capacity to reduce noise and mitigate radar interference on ARIM-v2.
+In order to compare STFT data, we processed the output of the network by performing an inverse FFT, followed by a STFT.
+In this manner, we are able to reconstruct the STFT and compare it with the input STFT.
+We can observe that for no interference source ($N_s = 0$), the network acts like a denoising model and does not affect the target.
+When we feed STFT data affected by interference into the network, we observe that the interference is completely mitigated, even if input data is affected by multiple interference sources ($N_s=3$).

+In order to analyze more complex interference scenarios, we synthetically generated samples with a single source of interference, while modeling the multipath propagation of the interference signal.
+The multipath simulation was performed by summing the same interference signal to the signal affected by interference, with a delay and a different amplitude.
+The delay was chosen to correspond to $0.5$ and $0.7$ meters and the reflection amplitude was considered $0.3$ and $0.8$, in order to simulate both weak and strong reflectors.
+The results are shown in Figure~\ref{fig_multipath}.
+We can observe that our model successfully mitigates the interference, even if it corresponds to a multipath propagation.